magiwanders/BeatBox_Machine/README.md

 * Each vertical section can contain up to three clocks.
 The application contains 4 sections.
 Both this numbers will be made infinite in a future version of the application.
 * To Add a new clock in a section click the "Add Button" in the top of the section.
 * All the clocks inserted in a section can be armed simultaneusly by using the "Section Division" in the top left corner of the application page.
 The button loops the activation of the sections.

-* Note that when a clock is created only the rythmic structure of the recording is conserved, not the bpm.
+* Note that when a clock is created only the rythmic structure of the recording is conserved, not the BPM.
 This is intended behaviour, as it must be easy to create measures of arbitrary length and polyrhythms.
+So you don't need to be precise to the global BPM in order to create the specific rhythm.
+5 drum sounds sucessively will produce a clock of 5 divisions.

+* Example of polyrhytmic creation: in order to create a 5 over 4 rhythm a clock of 4 and a clock of 5 should be created.
+Press the the left bottom button of the clock of 4 and play simultaneusly the two clocks.

 #### Playback